Altova FlowForce Server 2026 Advanced Edition

 You can now proceed with the actual backup as follows:

-1. Stop both the FlowForce Server and FlowForce Web Server services.
-Depending on your operating system, the instructions vary.
-For details, see Set Up FlowForce Server.
+1. Stop the FlowForce Server and FlowForce Web Server services.

-2. Create a copy of the INSTANCEDIR in a safe directory (preferably on a different machine or disk).
-By convention, we will call this copy INSTANCEDIR_BACKUP in subsequent steps (see Data Restoration and Migration).
+2. Create a copy of INSTANCEDIR in a safe directory (preferably on a different machine or disk) and name this copy, for example, INSTANCEDIR_BACKUP.